Evaluation Metrics as Averaged Outcomes of Fair Gambles: The Evaluation Protocol

-Forecasts in machine learning include full distribution estimates over classes (class probability estimation) , means (regression), quantiles (quantile regression), and many more.
+What do we mean by ``Forecaster forecasts property $\Gamma$''?
+We were motivated to use the construction via $\Gamma$ because there are plenty of types of forecasts in machine learning.
+Forecasts in machine learning include full distribution estimates over classes (class probability estimation), means (regression), quantiles (quantile regression), and many more.
 All those forecasts share that they are properties of a distribution on the outcome set.